Skip to main content

 Foundation inspection

-Homes need sturdy foundations, so you may want to consider having the foundation inspected for issues such as drainage problems, tree roots, cracks, or other indications of movement or shifting.
-If a foundation inspector discovers something potentially worrisome, they may suggest that you have the property inspected by a residential structural engineer.
+A foundation inspection looks for drainage problems, tree roots, cracks or other indications of movement or shifting.
+A foundation inspector may suggest that you have the property inspected by a residential structural engineer if more issues lurk.

 Mold inspection